 Get the full low down on the best time to visit Portugal in this post.

 2. Check travel times and distances between places if you’re considering visiting more than one region.
-It makes far more sense to take your time exploring one area properly and come back again to see another place than to spend half your holiday travelling between destinations.
-You may want to consider using Post-It Notes to make a note of travel times.
-It is all good having it on your phone, but if your phone runs out of battery, you won’t really have anything to refer to.
-The traditional method of writing is always the way to go.
+It makes far more sense to take your time exploring one area properly and come back later to see another place than to spend half your holiday travelling between destinations.

 If you feel you must cram as much as possible into one trip, you can save a few hours by flying between Faro and Porto.
 There are flights between Lisbon and Porto but when you factor in getting to and from the airport and security checks, I don’t think you save much time.